im-smuze/mypage/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am now a student of Engineering Master at Beijing University of Technology, adivsed by Lec.
+I am now pursuing a Master's Degree at Beijing University of Technology, adivsed by Lec.
 Xiaodan Zhang.

-I received my Bachelor degree from University of Jinan in 2016, where I was adivsed by Prof. Lixin Du.
+I received my Bachelor's Degree from University of Jinan in 2020, where I was adivsed by Prof. Lixin Du.

 My research interests involve Computer Vision and its combination with Natural Language Processing, including Medical Report Generation and Image Captioning.